rpetrich/swift-to-js/README.md

 Weak references are converted to strong references due to JavaScript's GC model and lack of support for weak references.

 Names are mangled based on a few simple rules.
 Symbols that aren't supported in JavaScript identifiers are converted to `$name$` format.
 For example, the `==` function is converted to `$equals$$equals$`.
 Method/function names are mangled to include all named arguments separated by `$`.
 Internal helper functions are always prefixed by a `$` symbol, because `$` obviously represents Swift.

+Source maps are produced by populating the bablyon AST's `loc` properties with data the Swift compiler includes in it's AST's `range` properties.
+When peephole optimizations remove operations, the inner-most source location is generally preserved.
+Mapping information will be missing on purely generated code and any code inlined from standard library functions.